opensafely/dummy-data-workshop/docs_src/index.md

 ### ehrql
 The ehrQL code that we'll look at in this workshop is not very complicated, however, it is assumed that you are not *completely* new to ehrQL.
-If you need a reminder, please see the [ehrQL checklist](https://docs.opensafely.org/ehrql/reference/cheatsheet) and the [ehrql documentation](https://docs.opensafely.org/ehrql).
+If you need a reminder, please see the [ehrQL cheat sheet](https://docs.opensafely.org/ehrql/reference/cheatsheet) and the [ehrql documentation](https://docs.opensafely.org/ehrql).

 ### R